 If you have come to this page you may not know about our Lodge, about the Victoria Rifles or even about Masonry.
 This page will hopefully give the curious, casual or first time visitor to these pages some options on where to begin.

-There are more detailed pages about this Lodge covering the Brethren that have served as Worshipful Master since 1860, there is information on the Lodge Jewels, the Lodge Family Tree and many of the names link to biographies of those Brethren, and there are more biographies under the Distinguished Brethren drop down menu (click on the About menu at the top right and follow that down).
+There are more detailed pages about this Lodge covering the Brethren that have served as Worshipful Master since 1860, there is information on the Lodge Jewels, the Lodge Family Tree and many of the names on the various pages link to biographies of those Brethren, and there are more biographies under the Distinguished Brethren drop down menu (click on the About menu at the top right and follow that down).

 There is some information on the Founders of the Lodge and the Consecration.

-The UGLE constitution mandates our Lodge is a male institution.
+The UGLE constitution mandates our Lodge as a male institution.
 For ladies interested in Freemasonry – serving, retired or otherwise – we would be happy to make an introduction to HFAF.

-If you are a serving or retired member of the Armed Forces or have an interest in the Lodge from a military perspective you may be interested in the pages on this website that serve to preserve memory of an important Regiment that has sadly passed into the history books.
+If you are a serving or retired member of the Armed Forces or have an interest in the Lodge from a military perspective you may be interested in the pages on this website that serve to preserve memory of an important Regiment that has sadly been amalgamated into the history books.

 This page gives a short overview of the history of the Regiment.
-There are biographies of the eight members of the Lodge who have commanded the Regiment, biographies of a number of officers of the Regiment who also served the Lodge.
+There are biographies of the eight members of the Lodge who have commanded the Regiment together with biographies of a number of other officers of the Regiment who also served the Lodge.

-There are also paged on some of the key events in the history of the Regiment and the role played in those events by Brethren of this Lodge such as the South African or Boer War, the Hill 60 action during the First World War that saw the first Territorial VC awarded to a member of the Regiment, and the Defence of Calais in 1940 that allowed the evacuation of Dunkirk.
-There is also a page of those who were Interned as PoWs following the fall of Calais.
+There are also pages on some of the key events in the history of the Regiment and the role played in those events by Brethren of this Lodge such as the South African or Boer War, the Hill 60 action during the First World War that saw the first Territorial VC awarded to a member of the Regiment, and the Defence of Calais in 1940 that allowed the evacuation of Dunkirk.
+There is a page on those Brethren Interned as PoWs following the fall of Calais.